RMorrisby/software_dev_maxims/README.md

 Always add comments to your classes & methods.
 State what they intend to do, not what they are actually doing!
 The most common bugs occur when the intent differs from the action; the easier these differences are to spot, the fewer bugs you will have.

 Conciseness is a virtue, but readability is a greater virtue.

+Always put TODOs in your code.

+`TODO more`